Xpazeman/tld-ambient-lights/README.md

 These lights are just ambiental and not "real" lights, so to craft or do things at night you will still need a lightsource just like in the base game.

 ## Updates
+### v0.9.7
+* Updated to work with TLD 1.42
+* Reduced daylight brightness to compensate for interior lighting changes.

 ### v0.9.5
 * Fixed new issue with incorrect lights loading on some locations.
 * Added multipliers to aurora lights intensity and range manually, on a scene by scene basis.